nuxt/website-v2/content/ja/guides/directory-structure/assets.md

 `file-loader` lets you designate where to copy and place the asset file, and how to name it using version hashes for better caching.
 In production, you will benefit from long-term caching by default!

-`url-loader` allows you to conditionally inline a file as base-64 data URL if they are smaller than a given threshold.
+`url-loader` allows you to conditionally inline files as base64 data URLs if they are smaller than a given threshold.
 This can reduce the number of HTTP requests for trivial files.
-If the file is larger than the threshold, it automatically falls back to file-loader.
+If a file is larger than the threshold, it automatically falls back to file-loader.

 For these two loaders, the default configuration is: